-Welcome award of May 26, 2021: the 300,000 free shares granted to Chief Executive Officer are not subject to performance conditions.
+Welcome award of May 26, 2021: the 300,000 shares of this allocation of free shares to the Chief Executive Officer are not subject to performance conditions.
 However, they are subject to a presence condition recorded on January 1, 2024, and subject to a holding obligation until the end of the CEO's term of appointment.
 Due to the departure of the beneficiary before January 1, 2024, this allocation has lapsed.

-The award of September 16, 2020: half of the awards to the members of the Executive Committee, including 60,000 of the 120,000 shares awarded to the Chairman and Chief Executive Officer and 15,000 of the 30,000 shares granted to the Deputy CEO, are subject to the following performance conditions: preparing for business development for 2022 by maintaining the clinical plan in 2021 (weighting: 6/10); mobilizing research for value creation (weighting of 2/10); and developing the financial outlook (weighting: 2/10).
+Grant of September 16, 2020: half of the grants to members of the Executive Committee, including 60,000 of the 120,000 shares granted to the Chairman and Chief Executive Officer and 15,000 of the 30,000 shares granted to the Deputy CEO, are subject to the following performance conditions: prepare the 2022 business development by maintaining the clinical plan in 2021 (weighting: 6/10); mobilize research for value creation (weighting: 2/10); and develop the financial outlook (weighting: 2/10).
 The specific thresholds for the performance conditions are not communicated for reasons of confidentiality.
-These performance conditions has been assessed in March 2022.
+These performance conditions have been assessed in March 2022.
 The Board of Directors noted an overall rate of achievement of 100% for the Company's collective objectives for 2021.

-The award of September 18, 2019: half of the grant to members of the Executive Committee, including 140,000 of the 280,000 shares allocated to the Chairman and Chief Executive Officer and 35,000 of the 70,000 shares allocated to the Deputy CEO are subject to the following performance conditions: the obtaining of clinical results for TG4050, TG6002 and at least one Invir.IO[TM] product with at least a second Invir.IO[®] product in clinical trials, the exercise by AstraZeneca of a minimum number of options as part of the collaboration contract signed in 2019, significant partnerships for TG4001 and TG4010, and two years of financial visibility thanks to non-dilutive sources.
+Grant of September 18, 2019: half of the grants to members of the Executive Committee, including 140,000 of the 280,000 shares granted to the Chairman and Chief Executive Officer and 35,000 of the 70,000 shares granted to the Deputy CEO, are subject to performance conditions: obtaining of clinical results for TG4050, TG6002 and at least one Invir.IOTM product with at least a second Invir.IO® product in clinical trials, the exercise by AstraZeneca of a minimum number of options as part of the collaboration contract signed in 2019, significant partnerships for TG4001 and TG4010, and two years of financial visibility thanks to non-dilutive sources.
 The conditions may also be validated by the achievement of a minimum level of share price.
 The specific thresholds for the performance conditions are not communicated for reasons of confidentiality.
-These performance conditions has been assessed in March 2022.
+These performance conditions have been assessed in March 2022.
 Applying this 60% achievement level to the March 2019 allocation of free shares results in a 40% reduction of the conditional portion of the allocation to the Deputy CEO and other members of the Executive Committee.

-The award of March 20, 2019: half of the grant to members of the Executive Committee, including 30,000 of the 60,000 shares granted to the Chairman and Chief Executive Officer and 8,750 of the 17,500 shares granted to the Deputy CEO, were subject to performance conditions.
-Due to the Company's performance criteria only being partially met for 2019, on March 11, 2020, the Board of Directors reduced the Chairman and Chief Executive Officer's award of performance shares by 12,000 shares and the Deputy CEO's award by 3,500 shares of those awarded in March 2019.
-The award of March 21, 2018: half of the grant to the members of the Executive Committee, including 13,000 of the 26,000 shares granted to the Chairman and Chief Executive Officer and 4,300 of the 8,600 shares granted to the Deputy CEO, were subject to performance conditions.
+Award of March 20, 2019: half of the grant to the members of the Executive Committee, including 30,000 of the 60,000 shares granted to the Chairman and Chief Executive Officer and 8,750 of the 17,500 shares granted to the Deputy CEO, were subject to performance conditions.
+Due to the Company's performance criteria only being partially met for 2019, on March 11, 2020, the Board of Directors reduced the Chairman and Chief Executive Officer's allocation of performance shares by 12 000 shares and the Deputy CEO's allocation by 3,500 shares allocated in March 2019.

+Award of March 21, 2018: half of the grant to the members of the Executive Committee, including 13,000 of the 26,000 shares granted to the Chairman and Chief Executive Officer and 4,300 of the 8,600 shares granted to the Deputy CEO were subject to performance conditions.
 Due to the Company's performance criteria only being partially met for 2018, on March 20, 2019, the Board of Directors reduced the Chairman and Chief Executive Officer's allocation of performance shares by 3,250 shares and the Deputy CEO's allocation by 1,075 shares allocated in March 2018.
 These reductions are effective as from January 1, 2020.